01-edu/public/subjects/devops/json-researcher/README.md

 ### Instructions

-Create the script `json-researcher.sh` wich will show the "name" and the "power" of the superhero with `id: 1`
+Create the script `json-researcher.sh` which will show the "name" and the "power" of the superhero with `id: 1`

 - Where to look : https://((DOMAIN))/assets/superhero/all.json